 The Marketplace of Ideas—of All Types and in All Formats

-The heart of the Annual Meeting is the exchange of scholarly ideas, in sessions of all types and formats.
+The heart of the meeting is the exchange of scholarly ideas, in sessions of all types and formats.
 Enjoy a sampling of the sociological work being done by the “best and the brightest.”
-The 2005 Program Committee crafted a set of topics to which colleagues submitted papers and roundtable proposals.
+The 2002 Program Committee crafted a set of topics to which colleagues submitted papers and roundtable proposals.
 Now this work comes to the Annual Meeting forum.

-Regular Sessions feature research papers submitted in response to the 2005 Call for Papers.
-These papers cover the spectrum of sociological inquiry and are organized into approximately 200 sessions.
+Regular Sessions feature research papers submitted in response to the 2002 Call for Papers.
+These papers cover the scope of sociological inquiry and are organized into approximately 200 sessions.
+With this many sessions and refereed papers, you will be pleased to know about the online retrieval of papers so that you can read what you cannot attend personally.

-Open Refereed Roundtables feature two to five paper presentations at each table, with a table presider to coordinate presentations and discussion.
+Open Refereed Roundtables feature two to five paper presentations, with a table presider to coordinate presentations and discussion.
 Two large general roundtable sessions were created on a variety of themes.

-Informal Discussion Roundtables bring together small groups of people interested in discussing specific topics.
-Three informal discussion sessions have been organized to enhance scholarly networking and exchange of ideas.
+Informal Discussion Refereed Roundtables bring together small groups of people interested in discussing specific topics.
+Five informal discussion sessions have been organized to enhance substantial exchange including a special topical roundtable session on “New Directions in Sociology.”

 Poster Sessions allow meeting attendees to see visually the results of sociological research and engage in face-to-face conversation with authors.
-Also, there is one specialized “informational” poster session on Research Funding Support and Data Resources, plus a Graduate Programs in Sociology resource area that complements the scholarly poster presentations.
+Also, there are three specialized poster sessions on Research Support, Data Resources, and Graduate Programs in Sociology that complement scholarly poster presentations.